UFO hearing key takeaways: What a whistleblower told Congress about UAP

 Grusch served as the National Reconnaissance Office's representative to the AARO and its predecessor task force.
 While he said he couldn't answer many questions about what he knew about classified programs in Wednesday's open hearing, he said he was "hopeful that my actions will ultimately lead to a positive outcome of increased transparency."

 Fravor recounted his 2004 encounter with an object off the California coast.
-He told the subcommittee that the smooth, seamless oval-shaped object was spotted hovering over the water before rapidly climbing about 12,000 feet in the air.
+He told the subcommittee that he and another pilot spotted the smooth, seamless oval-shaped object hovering over the water before it rapidly climbed about 12,000 feet in the air.
 It then accelerated and disappeared.
 It was detected roughly 60 miles away less than a minute later.
+Fravor returned to an aircraft carrier and mentioned the object to other pilots who were getting ready to take off, and they managed to get it on video.

 "I think what we experienced was, like I said, well beyond the material science and the capabilities that we had at the time, that we have currently or that we're going to have in the next 10 to 20 years," Fravor said.